 Breathing in mold spores causes a rather long list of unpleasant symptoms.
-One of these symptoms is an extremely itchy red rash that usually appears on the face, arms, torso or legs.
-Here we will help identify it, reveal how it forms and what can be done in terms of treatment.
+One of these symptoms is an extremely itchy red rash that usually appears on the face, arms, torso, or legs.
+Here we will help identify it, reveal how it forms and what treatments are available.

-When breathing in mold spores your immune system realizes it’s a potential threat and in retaliation tries to destroy it by flooding your body with antibodies.
-It is this protective measure (the release of antibodies) which causes the rash and not the mold spores directly themselves.
+When breathing in mold spores, your immune system realizes it’s a potential threat and in retaliation, tries to destroy it by flooding your body with antibodies.
+It is this protective measure (the release of antibodies) that causes the rash and not the mold spores directly themselves.
 Those who are most likely to exhibit these symptoms are people with weak immune systems and anyone who has a natural allergy to mold.

-In some cases spores do not have to necessarily be breathed in to cause these symptoms.
+In some cases, spores do not have to be breathed in to cause these symptoms.
 They can sometimes form by merely landing on the skin.

-Mold is most prevalent during the summer when humidity levels are at their highest yearly levels.
+Mold is most prevalent during the summer when humidity is at its highest levels.
 What one should also keep in mind is that warm temperatures and even the sun itself can cause rashes.
-Not only that but there are many other causes such as insect bites, certain plants and even stress.
+Not only that, but there are many other causes such as insect bites, coming into contact with certain types of plants, and even stress.

 So how do you tell if you have heat or mold exposure rash?

-As mentioned, these rashes can be extremely itchy and the urge to scratch can be hard to resist.
-However, scratching can break the skin open which leaves the possibility of infection.
-If the affected area is warm to the touch, exhibits signs of bright redness or/and has a discharge then it’s likely to be infected.
-The best thing to do in this scenario is to consult your doctor for antibiotics.
+As mentioned, these rashes can be extremely itchy, and the urge to scratch can be hard to resist.
+However, scratching can break the skin open, which leaves the possibility of infection.
+If the affected area is warm to the touch, exhibits signs of bright redness or/and has a discharge, then it’s likely to be infected.
+The best thing to do in this scenario is to consult your doctor for advice.

-The most important thing you can do is to remove yourself from the problem environment until the mold issue has been resolved.
-There is no need for any special medication either because the symptoms will disappear by itself within a day or two after you have stopped breathing in spores.
+The most important thing you can do is to remove yourself from the problem environment until the mold issue is resolved.
+There is no need for medication either because the symptoms will disappear by itself within a day or two after you have stopped breathing in spores.

 To alleviate the itching sensations do any of the following:

-Apply ice to the rash: Place ice cubes in a bag or use a bag of frozen peas and apply it to the rash for short periods of time.
+Apply ice to the rash: Place ice cubes in a bag or use a bag of frozen peas and apply it to the rash for short periods.

-Apply aloe vera: Aloe vera works wonders on any type of rash.
-If you have access to the plant break off a leave and extract the gel.
+Apply aloe vera: Aloe vera works wonders on any rash.
+If you have access to the plant, break off a leaf, and extract the gel.
 Apply it directly onto the rash.
 Alternatively, you can buy an aloe vera topical cream.

-Apply apple cider vinegar: Not many people know this but apple cider vinegar has an incredibly soothing effect on the skin.
-Simply put some onto cotton and dab onto the affected area.
+Apply apple cider vinegar: Not many people know this, but apple cider vinegar has an incredibly soothing effect on the skin.
+Put some onto cotton and dab it onto the affected area.
 Another method is by adding some to a lukewarm bath and soaking in it for 5 to 10 minutes.